2024 South Korean martial law crisis: Warnings of a plot to declare martial law

-Kim Min-seok justified his prediction of a martial law declaration by Yoon, by adding, he was "one of the people who obtained information and reported that the government was preparing to invoke martial law during the impeachment of President Park Geun-hye" in 2016, despite denials by the Park government at the time.
-A document was produced in secret by the Defense Security Command (now the DCC) in February 2017 that considered invoking martial law in anticipation of continued street protests if Park Geun-hye was not removed by the Constitutional Court.
-The 67-page document titled "Wartime Martial Law and Joint Action Plan", contained specific plans including mobilizing tanks to suppress candlelight protests in Gwanghwamun in the event that the impeachment of Park was dismissed, and arresting and detaining lawmakers to prevent the National Assembly from reaching the quorum required to lift martial law if lawmakers attempted to do so (similar to the martial law plans of 2024).
+Kim Min-seok justified his prediction of a martial law declaration by Yoon by adding that he was "one of the people who obtained information and reported that the government was preparing to invoke martial law during the impeachment of President Park Geun-hye" in 2016, despite denials by the Park government at the time.
+A document was produced in secret by the Defense Security Command (now the Defense Counterintelligence Command) in February 2017 that considered invoking martial law in anticipation of continued street protests if Park Geun-hye was not removed by the Constitutional Court.
+The 67-page document titled "Wartime Martial Law and Joint Action Plan" contained specific plans including mobilizing tanks to suppress candlelight protests in Gwanghwamun in the event that the impeachment of Park was dismissed, and arresting and detaining lawmakers to prevent the National Assembly from reaching the quorum required to lift martial law if lawmakers attempted to do so (similar to the martial law plans of 2024).

-Several South Korean Defense Ministers have had major roles in either martial law or self-coups in the past, with the most notable examples being Song Yo-chan; who declared martial law and demanded the resignation of President Syngman Rhee, and Chung Ho-yong; who had complicity in the Gwangju Uprising.
+Several South Korean Defense Ministers have had major roles in either declarations of martial law or self-coups in the past, with the most notable examples being Song Yo-chan, who declared martial law and demanded the resignation of President Syngman Rhee; and Chung Ho-yong, who had complicity in the Gwangju Uprising.
 During his confirmation hearing for Minister of National Defense at the National Assembly on 2 September 2024, Kim Yong-hyun was asked by members of the opposition as to whether he would declare martial law or recommend Yoon to do so.
-He dismissed this, saying "I think talk about martial law is out of date; if it is declared, who would accept it?
+He replied: "I think talk about martial law is out of date; if it is declared, who would accept it?
 Do you think the military would even follow the order?"
 Kim was also questioned on his close personal ties with Yoon, as the two have known each other since high school.
 Kim took office as Minister of National Defense on 6 September.
 Over the following three months, he allegedly planned military rule under martial law.